 you deserve/need/want a nice grown up treat …

-That routine is commonly called denial because I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle, the underarm deodorant, or the air I breath, a bottle or two of wine a night, and a half pack of cigarettes was killing me body and soul.
+That dialogue is commonly called denial – I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle, the aluminum in my underarm deodorant, or the pollutants in the air I breathe, a bottle or two of wine a night, and a half pack of cigarettes was killing me body and soul.

 I haven’t had a drop of alcohol in over four years and haven’t smoked in over two but that doesn’t mean I won’t get cancer.